sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 #### Text message

-Available formatting for the text message content can be found in the [introduction](doc:whatsapp-introduction#formatting-text-messages).
+Available formatting and using emojis for the text message content can be found in the [introduction](doc:whatsapp-introduction#formatting-text-messages).

 JSON object parameters: